EvanChisholm1/Jerry/README.md

     -   [ ] actually decent socket protocol instead of just sending tokens directly over the socket
 -   [ ] FUNCTION CALLING - general assistant tasks
 -   [ ] Voice chat, similar to ChatGPT voice? obv whisper for speech to text, need to find good tts model
+-   [ ] swap message input for a textbox and not an html input, better for longer messages/prompts
+-   [ ] custom system prompts in web ui